 Wilson, Orton-Gillingham Reading Specialists and Tutors

-The Brooklyn Letters experienced reading/literacy specialists work with all ages (preschoolers through adolescence), travel to your home (Manhattan, Brooklyn, Queens, Long Island), or and several have office locations, see below.
+The Brooklyn Letters experienced reading/literacy specialists work with all ages (preschoolers through adolescence), travel to your home (Manhattan, Brooklyn, Queens, Long Island (Nassau & Suffolk)), or and several have office locations, see below.
 Brooklyn Letters offers professional reading and writing support from passionate, warm, and experienced educators.
 Our staff has academic training and professional experience working in schools teaching students with literacy difficulties; tutors typically don’t have these qualifications.
 We understand what causes underlying literacy learning issues, and we provide decoding and encoding services, Orton-Gillingham support, and facilitate reading fluency and reading comprehension.
 Our staff provides standardized reading tests to measure progress.
 Please read below to learn more about our team.
 We are more than happy to recommend affordable and fun computer games, if needed, to be used at your leisure at home, to help reinforce your child’s literacy goals.

 To help you better understand the process involved in literacy tutoring, we recommend that you read the following articles: